-From Smokey Cape Lighthouse, bushwalking trails, stand up paddleboarding, to world-renowned Fish Rock, one of the top diving sites within Australia, there is much to discover and do!
-And at the end of your adventures, try out one of the many cosy cafes in town (and the Seabreeze Beach Hotel – the hub for locals).
+From Smokey Cape Lighthouse, bushwalking trails, stand up paddleboarding, to world-renowned Fish Rock Cave, one of the top diving sites within Australia, there is much to discover and do!
+And at the end of your adventures, try out one of the many cosy cafes in town.

 (South West Rocks to Urunga 55 minutes, 75.3km)